julio77it/logger/README.md

 ## Introduction

-The golang log package lacks of few important things : level and an asynchronous mode
+The golang log package lacks few important things : levels and asynchronous mode

-Logging to different level is important for filter the details of the information that your application gives.
+Logging to different levels is important for filtering the information details that your application gives out.

-Althought the practise says to do not log in goroutines, probably some application sooner or later will have to.
+Althought the best-practice says to avoid logging in goroutines, likely some application will have to, sooner rather than later.

-The golang log package hide a sync.Mutex in the Output function, a bottleneck while used in concurrency.
+The golang log package hides a sync.Mutex in the Output function, a bottleneck when used in concurrency.

 ## Details